-Even though this process enables people to eat who have trouble chewing, pureeing removes the texture and visual appeal that make food appetizing.
-A pureed diet is just plain boring!
+Even though pureeing food enables people to eat who have trouble chewing, this process removes the texture and visual appeal that make food appetizing.
+Moreover, a pureed diet is just plain boring!

 One reason some people require this special diet is their teeth.
 For those with missing teeth chewing is difficult at best.
 For others, poorly fitting removable dentures are the problem.
 Even after many adjustments, modifications and remakes, they can still be loose and uncomfortable.

 Mealtime for long-term care residents can be the highlight of their day.
 Needing to live on a pureed diet becomes one more of the age-related issues that affect their quality of life and can lead to poor self-esteem, depression, deteriorating health and weight loss.
 Research shows that denture wearers eat more high cholesterol foods with less protein, vitamins and minerals in their diet.

 Older People and Dental Implants

 Even though they are acquainted with dental implants many older people assume they are too old for this advanced treatment.
 In reality, dental implants have been successful for patients as old as 95.
 Dental implants allow people to eat normally with a diet that is more nutritious as well as more appetizing.
 Reports have shown that older people who have replaced their dentures with implant-supported teeth have an improvement in their quality of life.